www.custerwest.org

 During the last stand, Beard and Crazy Horse tell us about soldiers in the last stand hill who were playing bugle until the end.

-Custer's men were probably making efforts to take the attention of the soldiers on Weir Point - men who never came, and
+Custer's men were probably making efforts to take the attention of the soldiers on Weir Point - men who never came, and never attempted to come, except Captain Weir, who acted by himself.

 The bugle : sound of betrayal.